-What: Come to Lewisville for its Red, White and Lewisville concert and fireworks display.
-Musical artists include an R&B band, Tom Petty cover band and country music singer Abbi Walker.
+What: Come to Lewisville for its Red, White, and Lewisville concert and fireworks display.
+Musical artists include Sarah Lee-Anna Hobbs and Desperado (an Eagles tribute band).
 The event features carnival activities and a farmers market.
-Food vendors will serve up barbecue, shaved ice and ice cream.
+Food vendors will serve up barbecue, shaved ice, and ice cream.

 Where: Wayne Ferguson Plaza, 150 W. Church St., Lewisville, TX 75057

 What: On the shores of Lake Lewisville, the Town of Little Elm will host its annual Independence Day Celebration, July Jubilee.
 This family-oriented celebration will include food and merchandise vendors, live music, and kids' activities.
 The evening concludes with a spectacular fireworks display over the lake.

 When: July 4 at 5 p.m.
 Fireworks start at 9:30 p.m.

 Where: Little Elm Park, 701 W. Eldorado Pkwy., Little Elm, TX 75068

 Cost: Free, but there is a parking fee.Continue to 21 of 25 below.

 What: The City of McKinney kicks off its Red, White, and BOOM! celebration with a parade at 10 a.m. followed by a block party and classic car show in historic downtown.
 In the evening, head to the McKinney Soccer Complex at Craig Ranch for food, music, kids’ activities, and fireworks.